-When an owner elects to share a view, the provided URL contains a unique access token.
-You can use this token to retrieve data in one of the following formats: CSV, GeoJSON, or JSON.
+When a user elects to share a view, the provided URL contains a unique access token.
+You can use this token to retrieve data in one of the following formats: CSV, GeoJSON, or JSON (KML and GeoService coming soon!).
 Be cautious when sharing this URL as it contains all the record information available within that View.
 If you wish to append certain parts of your data being visible through the shared URL, make sure that you save the view to reflect what you want publicly visible.
 When a view is changed from “Shared” to “Private” the unique access token is deleted and the shared URL becomes invalid.

 In order to share a view, first either “Save View” or select “Update View” while in the Record Editor.